wagskydive/LED_Mesh_Controller_Planning/README.md

 # LED Mesh Controller

 This project controls a network of LED nodes using ESP32 devices.
-It features a mesh networking framework, FX engine for lighting effects, Art-Net/DMX support, and a web-based control console.
+It features a mesh networking framework, an LED manager powered by Adafruit NeoPixel, an FX engine for lighting effects, Art-Net/DMX support, and a web-based control console.

 The firmware stores configuration in NVS, connects to Wi-Fi with a fallback access point, and exposes a REST API via AsyncWebServer.